-Since 2010, in respect of the aforementioned procedure - in order to optimise the information circulation process and timing, significantly reducing the consumption of paper - Management Board Members have had access to a dedicated IT platform on which the relative documentation for meetings of the Board and of the Commissions is published, together with the governance documents, the key correspondence with the Supervisory Authorities, the accounting positions, etc., for rapid and independent consultation of documents useful for the Members to carry out their tasks.
-This application, accessible by the Members via intranet in protected mode, enables management of the information flows to Board Members in full compliance with the internal and security system standards.
-When documents are made available on the aforementioned IT platform, Board Members receive an e-mail notification in real time at their company e-mail account.
+In addition, in order to optimise the information circulation process and timing - Management Board Members have access to a dedicated IT platform on which the relative documentation for meetings of the Board and of the Commissions is published, together with the governance documents, the key correspondence with the Supervisory Authorities, the accounting positions, etc., and additional documents useful to the Members in carrying out their tasks.
+This application, accessible by the Members via intranet in protected mode, enables management of the information flows in full compliance with the internal and security system standards.